plzm/jms-failover-sb/readme.md

 Above, I said each Azure Service Bus namespace should be configured with the same-named Shared Access Policy with needed claims - in the failover URI above, I'm using *SendListen*.

 When Azure Service Bus creates a Shared Access Policy, it automatically generates unique keys.
-This means that another step is needed to synchronize the keys for the Shared Access Policy across Azure Service Bus namespaces.
+This means that the password will be different between namespaces, which will not work since we are only able to specify a single `jms.password` option in the failover URI!
+Another step is needed to synchronize the keys for the Shared Access Policy across Azure Service Bus namespaces.

-To do this, a shell script and some Azure Service Bus CLI commands can be used.
+To do this, I'll use a shell script and some Azure Service Bus CLI commands.
 The complete version of the following code is also in [sb-namespace-sync-keys.sh](./sb-namespace-sync-keys.sh) in this repo.

 This code: